LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 [TransformersLite]: https://github.com/LiorSinai/TransformersLite.jl

 All this development in transformers has been over the past 5 years.
-In that time they have mostly replaced the old favourite for NLP in academia and industry, recurrent neural networks (RNNs).
+Recurrent neural networks (RNNs) used to be the favourite for NLP in academia and industry yet transformers have almost replaced them in this short time frame.
-However that has not been long enough for pedagogy to adapt.
+However it has not been long enough for pedagogy to adapt.
 As of today, machine learning courses still teach RNNs for NLP.
 This has created a gap and many blogs have sprung up to full it.
 This blog post aims to be one of those.